Home » Water Softening » Water Softener Guides » Kinetico Water Softener Problems & Troubleshooting Guide

 Brine Tank Blocked

 Just be careful not to use too much force.
-It doesn’t take a lot of strength to break the salt bridge and if you’re too heavy-handed, you might accidentally damage the tank.
+It doesn’t take a lot of strength to break the salt bridge; if you’re too heavy-handed, you might accidentally damage the tank.

-Keep in mind that the salt can also crystalize on the bottom, which creates something called salt mush.
+Keep in mind that salt can also crystallize on the bottom of the tank.
+This creates something called salt mush.
 This mush is no longer usable, so the best thing to do is to get rid of it.

 Take out the top layer of salt that can still be used and place it in a bucket or another container.
 Then remove the salt mush and throw it away, remove the float and the cylinder that it’s housed in, rinse out the tank, and finally, put all of the components and the salt back into the tank.